epiccurious/jade-diy/README.md

     git clone --quiet https://github.com/epiccurious/jade-diy && jade-diy/flash_your_device.sh
     ```

+3. When the script asks, choose your device (#1-#4).

-You should see the Jade initialization screen on your device.
+After the script completes, you should see the Jade initialization screen on your device.

 ### Install with a Device-Specific Script